Project Configurations for Android πŸ› οΈ

 Gradle configuration

-• AS Menu -> Build -> Generate Signed APK -> Manually adding the keystore directory / passwords -> Build.
+• AS Menu -> Build -> Generate Signed APK -> Manually adding the keystore directory/passwords -> Build.

-• Gradle config for Signing APK:
+• Gradle configuration for Signing APK:

 signingConfigs {